sebj/proximity/README.md

 This version is based on proximity 1.5 from reduxcomputing

 ###Changes
+-

+#####1.71
+added the option to require a good signal strength (defined as the Golden Cut in the BT4 Specification)

+#####1.7
+* Added sandboxing & mac appstore compatible way to open the app at login
+* Made the app run sandboxed
+* A command line argument is now passed to the inRange or OutOfRange Action.
+(Either 'InRange' or 'OutOfRange')

 #####1.6
 * I added the ability to run not only applescripts but also run shell scripts, unix executables or app bundles.
 * Fixed some minor crashes